 - Complaint Resolution

 - Monitors Development and Implementation of Laws, Regulations and Policies affecting Long-Term Care Facilities

-Did you know that 60% of nursing home residents do not have any family or visitors?
-You can advocate for nursing home residents who need a voice.
+Did you know that 60% of long-term care residents do not have any family or visitors?
+You can advocate for long-term care residents who need a voice.
 The Area on Aging of Central Texas Ombudsman Program is looking for self-motivated and objective individuals to become an Ombudsman volunteer for our 7 county area (Bell, Coryell, Hamilton, Lampasas, Milam, Mills, and San Saba counties).

-If you are interested in this unique opportunity to impact and improve the lives of nursing home residents in Bell, Coryell, Hamilton, Lampasas, Milam, Mills, and San Saba counties, please call the phone number below.
+If you are interested in this unique opportunity to impact and improve the lives of long-term care residents in Bell, Coryell, Hamilton, Lampasas, Milam, Mills, and San Saba counties, please call the phone number below.